 The primary way men join an IFC Fraternity is through fall formal recruitment.
 Formal Recruitment is an opportunity for men to visit the IFC chapters at the UA.
 Men will meet every chapter and learn what each has to offer.
 As the week continues, men attend fewer, yet longer events.
 At the end of the week, men will make a final decision by selecting the IFC fraternity that is right for them.

-Priority Registration for Spring 2019 Recruitment closes December 31st and final registration will close January 22nd.
-Cost of registration will be $75.
-IFC Spring Recruitment will be held January 23 - February 1, 2019.
+Priority Registration for Fall 2019 Recruitment closes July 17, 2019 and final registration will close August 1st.
+Cost of registration will be $100.
 Visit the IFC Website for registration and more information.